0beqz/screen-space-reflections/readme.md

 - `useMRT`: WebGL2 only - whether to use multiple render targets when rendering the G-buffers (normals, depth and roughness); using them can improve performance as they will render all information to multiple buffers for each fragment in one run

-- `useRoughnessMaps`: if roughness maps should be taken account of when calculating reflections
+- `USE_ROUGHNESSMAPs`: if roughness maps should be taken account of when calculating reflections

-- `useNormalMaps`: if normal maps should be taken account of when calculating reflections
+- `USE_NORMALMAPs`: if normal maps should be taken account of when calculating reflections

 ## Features